1. General Information

 The tropical climate of Hispaniola and the variations in elevations, rainfall and soil have produced a variety of plant habitats, ranging from dry areas to coniferous forests in the mountains.
 About 36% of the 5,600 plant species on the Island of Hispaniola are endemic.

 The lush vegetation is found in the humid forests of the eastern mountain region.
 Local mahogany is abundant and was used in the construction of the first cathedral in 1540.
 Other native trees are the ceiba (silk cotton tree) known for its enormous size and long life (up to 300 years), Dominican magnolia, the bija and mammon tree.
 There are tree ferns and numerous bromeliad, orchids in the country's forests, such as Sierra de Bahoruco National Park.
 Higher mountain zones are dominated by the creolcan pine tree, while the desert and semiarid areas dominated by cacti agaves terrain.
 For more information go to www.agricultura.gov.do

 12. Natural Resources

-The country abounds in gold and silver, amber, Larimer, ferronickel, bauxite, coal, tin, marble, salt, gypsum, limestone and gold.
+country abounds in gold, silver, amber, larimar, ferronickel, bauxite, coal, tin, marble, salt, gypsum, and stone.